PrettyWood/pikalib/src/variables-buckets/README.md

 // > { a:  'Hello', b: 'Hello world' }
 ```

-`$tcEmit` is the `$tcSet` function of the parent buckets.
+`$tcParent` is an object containing the `$tcSet` and `$tcVariables` of the parent buckets.
 This allows you to set variables of a bucket from it's child.
 Note that you cannot set from a grand-child.

 - **These variables can be computed of each other, setting functions.**
 - **`$tcVariables` is reactive.**